dehorsley/colette/paper.md

     \end{cases}
   $$

-  (It should be noted that this weight also apply to the decision variables with repeated subscripts, the $p_{ii}$, which are use to track when a player is excluded.
-In this case, this weight create a disincentive to repeatedly excluding the same player.)
+  (It should be noted that this weight also applies to the decision variables with repeated subscripts, the $p_{ii}$, which are used to track when a player is excluded.
+In this case, this weight creates a disincentive to repeatedly excluding the same player.)

-- To limit pairs in the same organisation, we add the weight
+- To limit pairs in the same organisation, we added the weight

   $$
   w^G_{ij} =